2017 Top Digital Marketing Trends

 As 2017 gets rolling, we decided to share some things we think will be a big part of this year’s marketing puzzle.
 Some you already know about, some will enhance how they are currently used, and some are new that will become trends by the end of the year.

 Here are our predictions for things that will be gaining marketing importance during 2017 (and not necessarily in any order of priority or importance):

-- Marketing Automation continues to increase – building campaigns and messaging to specific audiences and targets while measureing what they respond to is only going to grow as people get more sophisticated with their measurement.
-The more you can have your content help during the decision making process, the better.
+- Marketing Automation continues to increase – building campaigns and messaging to specific audiences and targets while measuring what they respond to is only going to grow as people get more sophisticated with their measurement.
+The more you can have your content help during the decision-making process, the better.